 We implemented company-wide work-from-home beginning on March 13, 2020.
+During the second quarter of 2021, we began to open our headquarters to employees that meet health protocols and voluntarily choose to work in the office.
+We expect to implement a more formal policy regarding working from home later in the third quarter.
 While we believe we have adapted well to a work-from-home environment, COVID-19 increases the likelihood of certain risks of disruption to our business, such as the incapacity of certain employees or system interruptions, which could lead to diminishment of our regular business operations, technological capacity and cybersecurity capabilities, as well as operational inefficiencies and reputational harm.